rjsmall90/RPS/README.md

 # RPS
 # Rock, Paper, Scissors
-took 20 minutes to build a VERY crude version of Rock, Paper, Scissors for mother's 5th grade students to play with
+Took 20 minutes to build a VERY crude version of Rock, Paper, Scissors for mother's 5th grade students to play with

 ## How To Play